sadit/SimilaritySearchDemos/WIT/README.md

 Both scripts need to run first the script `create-index-and-umap.jl` that creates the index and also projects the dataset into 2d and 3d using UMAP.

+An static version is [here](https://raw.githubusercontent.com/sadit/SimilaritySearchDemos/main/WIT/search.jl-WIT.html) (Note: running at binder will not work since it needs the precomputed models)

 ```bash

 julia -t64 --project=.. create-index-and-umap.jl